-The long-term target allocation for 70 percent of our international subsidiaries' pension plan assets, primarily certain of our European and Canadian plans, was 66 percent equity securities, 4 percent fixed-income securities and 30 percent other investments.
-The actual allocation for the remaining 30 percent of the Company's international subsidiaries' pension plan assets consisted of 44 percent mutual, pooled and commingled funds; 21 percent fixed-income securities; 1 percent equity securities and 34 percent other investments.
+The long-term target allocation for 66 percent of our international subsidiaries' pension plan assets, primarily certain of our European and Canadian plans, is 66 percent equity securities, 16 percent fixed-income securities and 18 percent other investments.
+The actual allocation for the remaining 34 percent of the Company's international subsidiaries' pension plan assets consisted of 39 percent mutual, pooled and commingled funds; 23 percent fixed-income securities; 2 percent equity securities; and 36 percent other investments as of December 31, 2022.
 The investment strategies for our international subsidiaries' pension plans vary greatly, and in some instances are influenced by local law.
 None of our pension plans outside the United States is individually significant for separate disclosure.